Clinical Speech and Language Studies

 Clinical Speech and Language Studies at Trinity

 When you decide on a career as an allied healthcare professional, you need to ensure you have the best academic and clinical preparation to succeed.
-The Department of Clinical Speech and Language Studies is the longest established, accredited undergraduate programme in speech and language therapy in Ireland.
+The Department of Clinical Speech and Language Studies is the longest-established, accredited undergraduate programme in speech and language therapy in Ireland.
+Our undergraduate programme is CORU-accredited, which means that our graduates can practice as speech and language therapists in the Republic of Ireland.
 The team involved in the delivery of this course enjoy national and international recognition in teaching and research, and are experts in their respective fields.
+We have strong links to a wide range of clinical sites across Ireland.

 Graduate skills and career opportunities